dads2busy/dads2busy.github.io/lxcconfig/_posts/2015-10-21-lxccentosldap.md

     ldap_account_expire_policy = shadow
     EOF

-### set proper perms
+### Set proper permissions
     chmod 600 /etc/sssd/sssd.conf

-### nasty hack #1
+### Create the directory for cacerts
     mkdir -p /etc/openldap/cacerts

-### configure the rest of auth mechanisms, including the download of our CA cert
+### Configure the rest of auth mechanisms, including the download of your CA cert
+*Before using you willl need to enter the uri to your organization's pem certificate*

-    authconfig --nostart --enablesssd --enablesssdauth --enablelocauthorize --update --ldaploadcacert=http://cert.vbi.vt.edu/vbi-cacert.pem
+    authconfig --nostart --enablesssd --enablesssdauth --enablelocauthorize --update --ldaploadcacert=[the uri to your pem certificate]

-### nasty hack #2, not sure why manual authconfig doesn't create it
+### Create a necessary link
     ln -sf /etc/openldap/cacerts/authconfig_downloaded.pem /etc/openldap/cacerts/3a5608b0.0

-### finally, update and restart. we also enable creation of home dirs for new users
+### Enable creation of home dirs for new users and update the config
     authconfig --enablemkhomedir --update

-### for some reason on newer centos systems, --enablesssd does not work as it used to, so we have to manually start sssd
+### Set sssd to start at boot and the start sssd
-    chkconfig sssd on
+    systemctl enable sssd
-    service sssd start
+    systemctl start sssd

-### check if it's working
+### Check if it's working
     # getent passwd